-Beatriz enrolls in the University of Miami, transferring her credits from London.
-Her father shows up at the beachhouse one day to talk to her.
-He admits that he knows of her clandestine activities and he shares the family secret with her.
+Beatriz enrolls at the University of Miami, transferring her credits from London.
+Her father shows up at the beach house one day to talk to her.
+He admits that he knows of her clandestine activities, and he shares the family secret with her.

 She focuses on school for months before Eduardo shows up again with a letter from Dwyer.
 On the same day, Kennedy is shot by someone with ties to the pro-Castro movement.

 Eduardo is the one who goes to Cuba with Beatriz by boat.
-When the get to Cuba, it’s all been arranged that Beatriz will meet with Fidel privately.
+When they get to Cuba, it’s all been arranged that Beatriz will meet with Fidel privately.

 When Beatriz meets Fidel, he already knows everything.
 He has allowed her to come to bring a message back to the Americans: that he had nothing to do with Kennedy’s shooting.
 He also tells her that he did not kill Alejandro.
 The meeting is a short one, and once Beatriz leaves the hotel, her ride is nowhere to be found.
 Remembering her father’s advice, she heads to their old house, 2 miles away.

 Arriving at the house, Beatriz digs out the family valuables in the backyard.
 As she does this, Javier, one of the pro-Castro exiles from her activities in Palm Beach, shows up to kill her for killing his cousin, Ramon.
 Eduardo makes it in time to kill Javier, so they could escape.